TOAST-DOCS/E-mail/zh/api-guide.md

 | --- resultCode      | Integer | Result code of recipient delivery request               |
 | --- resultMessage   | String  | Result message of recipient delivery request            |

-#### Updated for v1.6

-* When values are entered as requested on a template, user's request is applied before template.

 ### Send Individual Mails

 * Mails can be sent to each of many recipients.
 Even if a same mail is sent to many recipients, each recipient can find his or her name only.